-In a world where we remain focused on the COVID-19 crisis at hand, APCO is thinking forward towards recovery.
+Since the COVID-19 crisis hit in 2020, APCO has been focused on the inevitable recovery.
 How we come back stronger will look different for every organization, and what we do now will have an impact on future success.
-APCO is taking a deep dive into key industries with our global expertise and perspectives on what’s next.
+APCO is taking a deep dive into key industries with our global expertise and perspectives on what’s next amidst an ever-changing landscape driven by new strands, new vaccines, and what our new normal will eventually become.

 What does it mean to be essential?

 The COVID-19 pandemic has concentrated attention and resources on the people and institutions that are essential to society—healthcare workers and hospitals; food service workers and restaurants, clerks and grocery stores; couriers and online retailers; scientists and the biopharma industry.
-These vital workers and their employers will earn ESSENTIALNESS DIVIDENDS—both financial and reputational—that recognize their systemic importance to our welfare and continued existence.
+These vital workers and their employers have already earned ESSENTIALNESS DIVIDENDS—both financial and reputational—that recognize their systemic importance to our welfare and continued existence.

 What are our new shared stakes?

-Stakeholders are evolving both literally and figuratively.
+Stakeholders have evolved both literally and figuratively.
 Their expectations have changed.
 Their needs have changed.
 They have a desire for the right balance of engagement in our current environment of “digital by default.”
 And, for many organizations, the stakeholders themselves have changed.
-New stakeholders are entering the field, and longstanding powerbrokers are no longer in the mix.
-As STAKEHOLDER CAPITALISM takes hold, the way we engage with new people and powerbrokers will be critical for sustained success.
+New players hold the cards, and longstanding power brokers are no longer in the mix.
+As STAKEHOLDER CAPITALISM continues to rise, the way we engage with new people will be critical for sustained success.

 How do we fix systemic fractures?

 The coronavirus pandemic has laid bare systemic fractures that have fundamentally disrupted lives and livelihoods.
-And, for the foreseeable future, we will live in a constant state of disruption.
+And, for the foreseeable future, we will live in a constant state of disruption even as we ease towards some semblance of normalcy.
 In response, industries will need radical introspection that leads to big shifts in how they operate.
 Businesses will be forced to innovate and operate with agility.
 There will be new ways of solving problems, engaging and activating.
-The role of experts will continue to be important but expertise is going to look and feel differently.
+The role of experts will continue to be important but what expertise matters will continue to change.
 Businesses, governments and civil society will need to mobilize to devise SYSTEMIC HACKS to serve the unmet needs of citizens.

 How can rivals become partners?

-The dynamic environment demands new ways of thinking about partnerships.
-Competitors become allies.
-Governments become collaborators.
-Rival nations find ways to work together, even in the face of isolationist tendencies.
-The healthcare community becomes a go-to for all industries.
+The dynamic environment demands new ways of thinking about partnerships, and we’ve already seen this play out across industries and sectors.
+Competitors have become allies.
+Governments have become collaborators.
+Rival nations continue to find ways to work together, even in the face of isolationist tendencies.
+The healthcare community has become a go-to for all industries.
 And technology empowers everything we do.
 A new model of RIVALRY PARTNERSHIPS is bringing together competitors and strange bedfellows to challenge societies’ most intractable problems.

 What does it mean to lead with empathy?